GlistEngine/GlistEngine/README.md

 ### I. Installation For Students

-Glist Engine has one-click installer for Windows, you can download it from [https://www.glistengine.com/download](https://www.glistengine.com/download)
+GlistEngine has one-click installer for Windows, you can download it from [https://www.glistengine.com/download](https://www.glistengine.com/download)
 Please keep in mind that this installer might not always have the latest version of the engine.
 For students, this is usually enough.

 ### II.
 Installation For Developers